nuggetbucket54/nuggetbucket54/README.md

 ![Squiddy, a character I made for a game jam](https://piskel-imgstore-b.appspot.com/img/244496ee-77e8-11ec-984d-5fb854fedde8.gif)

 - 👋 Hi, I’m Ryan
-- 🖥️ Interested in computers and technology in general.
-Proficient at Python and okay at HTML, CSS, and JavaScript
+- 🖥️ Interested in computers and technology
+- 🧠 Proficient at Python, alright at HTML, CSS, & JavaScript, very bad at C++ and Rust
 - 📫 Reach me @nuggetbucket54#6543 on discord

 <!---